 You can use strobes or hot shoe flashes (speedlights).
-Basically, anything that gives short enough impulse (about 1/4000s) will perform perfectly well.
-This is exactly the speed that helps freeze liquid in motion with all the sharpness!
+Anything that gives short enough impulse (about 1/4000s) will perform well.
+This is the speed that helps freeze liquid in motion with all the sharpness!

 Any decent camera that you can sync with a speedlight will do.
-It has to have manual focus and exposure control, but practically any camera these days has these options.
+It has to have manual focus and exposure control.
+But almost any camera these days has these options.